vendia/blog/posts/2022-01-14-construct-vendia-univseral-application-using-domain-driven-design.md

 This pattern is applicable to large enterprise customers with strong governance and control requirements for software owned and operated by each domain.
 You will also consider this pattern if the domain data model is complex, requires higher assurance and guarantee on throughput, or sensitivity of your domain justifies Uni level isolation.

-For example, CRM and Marketing will need a dedicated Uni each because Marketing plans to bring more data from other domains that are not relevant for CRM and have different governance requirements for new data based on the sensitivity required for the newly acquired data.
+ For example, CRM and Marketing will each need a dedicated Uni because Marketing plans to bring more data from other domains that are not relevant for CRM and have different governance requirements for new data based on the sensitivity of the newly acquired data.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/96793170/151029967-905f78ff-efef-4a43-b3f2-ff5de0695542.png" />